 How to configure your own Criterion and Sort Clause Handlers¶

-After you have implemented your Criterion / Sort Clause and its handler, you will need to configure the handler for the service container using dedicated service tags for each type of search.
+After you have implemented your Criterion / Sort Clause and its handler, you will need to configure the handler for the service container by using dedicated service tags for each type of search.
 Doing so will automatically register it and handle your Criterion / Search Clause when it is given as a parameter to one of the Search Service methods.

 Available tags for Criterion handlers in Legacy Storage Engine are: